 After breakfast, I check out at the hotel in Madras and take a put-put to the local bus stop for Pondicherry.
 A little boy leads me to the right bus, which I would have found by myself also, but inevitably they cling to you, as I will found out later again during my tour in Pondicherry.
 In sign language, the driver shows the (still empty) bus will leave in ten minutes.
 He wants me to pay instantly; the price is only 5 rupees higher than the sum they told yesterday; that is not too bad.

 A minor incident relating to my backpack on the bus

 My backpack is too filled for the luggage rack, so I place it next to me on the three-seater sofa.
 Even when the bus gets full, the conductor does not request me to move my rucksack.
 Along the way, there is a small incident when an older man and his wife enter.
-The man apparently takes it for granted that I make room for him; Get up, is all that comes out, plus some sign language that I have to put my backpack on the luggage rack.
+The man apparently takes it for granted that I make room for him.
 Another Indian passenger stands up for me, and the man drips off.
 Another one is kind enough to offer his seat.
 The remaining ride goes smoothly; I enjoy watching the landscapes with palm trees and the typical hectic villages along the way.

 Renting a room in an ashram

 Hiring a put-put driver to take me on tour in Pondicherry

 It is two o’clock in the afternoon, so I want to eat something first.
 While I am smoking a cigarette outside the gate, a put-put driver appears.
 He wants to take me on tour in Pondicherry and tells me that things are going slow because there are not enough tourists.
 I ask him his price, and I agree for a one-hour tour; eventually, he will drop me off at the ashram again at half-past ten in the evening.

 Learning how to eat with my hands grabbing rice from a banana leaf